top of page

 4. Call a professional plumber for slab leak repair.
 They have the right tools to locate the leak without tearing up your floors.

 5. Take photos of wet floors, cracks, or warped areas.
-This helps with insurance.
+This helps with insurance claims.

 6. Stay off the affected area until the plumber arrives.
-Walking on wet or uneven floors can make things worse.
+Walking on wet or uneven floors can worsen the situation.

 Following these steps keeps your home safe and makes the repair easier.